maneymarkus/dotfiles/README.md

 > **Note** (maybe even a warning): These are ***my*** preferences.
 Handle with care and use at your own risk.
 No warranty.\
 *Batteries included*.

+## Structure

+- `dotfiles/`: contains actual configuration dotfiles like .gitconfig.
+Files in this repository will be installed by creating a symlink in the ~ directory linking to the respective file in this directory
+- `shell/`: contains shell files that are installed by sourcing them

 ## Install

 1. Download `install.sh` from this dotfiles repo: